coah80/phonkedit/CONTRIBUTING.md

-# Contributing to CursedPhonk Renderer Edition
+# Contributing to Phonk Edit

-Thank you for considering contributing to CursedPhonk!
+Thank you for considering contributing to Phonk Edit!
 We welcome contributions from the community.

 ## How to Contribute

 ### Reporting Bugs

-Before creating bug reports, please check the [issue tracker](https://github.com/cursedphonk/cursedphonk-renderer/issues) to see if the problem has already been reported.
+Before creating bug reports, please check the [issue tracker](https://github.com/phonkedit/phonkedit/issues) to see if the problem has already been reported.
 If it has, add a comment to the existing issue instead of opening a new one.

 When creating a bug report, please include:
 - A clear and descriptive title